FluidicML/dentrix/README.md

 the `--property` command line argument, this property can be specified with either the `--runtime` or `--arch` arguments.
 Read about their differences [here](https://learn.microsoft.com/en-us/dotnet/core/tools/dotnet-build).

+#### Project Configurations

+To muddy matters, .NET projects also have a concept of `Configuration` and `Platform` (not to be confused with `PlatformTarget`). `Configuration` is usually something like `Debug` or `Release` whereas `Platform` is usually something like `x86` or `x64`.
+Together they form a so-called project configuration.
+But keep in mind, `Platform` is *just a name* used to disambiguate what set of configurations you want to use.
+It doesn't really mean anything.

+For example, I could define a "Release x86" project configuration (a `Configuration` of `Release` and a `Platform` of `x86`) that sets the `PlatformTarget` property to `x86`.
+But I could've also defined "Release x86" to (confusingly) set the `PlatformTarget` to `x64`.
+I could also define a project configuration called "Release blahblahblah".

+Use of a project configuration can be convenient since they can be used to switch between values the other three properties may be set to.
+Furthermore, the defaults are sensible.
+For example, `Release` configurations tend to have properties set that enable optimization and strip out debugging symbols.
+Ultimately, if we choose to use a project configuration for builds, we must also make sure the configuration is set appropriately.
+It's probably easiest to do that within Visual Studio.